sekiguchi92/SoundSourceSeparation/README.md

 python3 FastMNMF.py [input_filename] --gpu [gpu_id]
 ```
 Input is the multichannel observed signals.
-If gpu_id < 0, CPU is used, and chainer and cupy are not necessary.
+If gpu_id < 0, CPU is used, and cupy is not necessary.

 ## Citation